Nicolazeno/nicolamauri/content/research.md

 **Status:** Submitted.

-Decentralized taxation affects numerous dimensions of economic activity, but how it shapes individual commuting decisions and spatial income sorting is still not well understood.
+Decentralized taxation and commuting affect numerous dimensions of economic activity, but how they jointly shape residential decisions and spatial income sorting is still not well understood.
 We develop a structural model of individual location choices in a fiscally decentralized monocentric city with explicit commuting costs.
-Income sorting arises from non-homothetic housing preferences combined with decentralized progressive income taxes, which affect the willingness to commute of high-income individuals more than that of low incomes.
+Spatial income sorting arises from decentralized progressive income taxes and non-homothetic housing preferences.
+Progressive taxation impacts high-income individuals’ utility more markedly, hence reducing their commuting disutility.
 This induces high incomes to be more willing to commute to low-tax jurisdictions.
-We estimate this model using micro-level data on moving decisions in Switzerland.
-Based on a random utility framework, we find that lower local taxes directly increase individuals’ willingness to commute and that high incomes are less sensitive to commuting.
-In a counterfactual exercise, we show that uniform taxation within urban areas would lead to more high-income individuals locating in central jurisdictions, hence enduring lower commutes.
+We estimate our model using micro-level data on moving decisions in Switzerland.
+Based on a random utility framework, we find that richer individuals are more sensitive to taxes and less sensitive to commuting.
+Further, our results show that lower local taxes directly increase individuals’ willingness to commute.
+In a counterfactual exercise, we show that uniform	taxation within urban areas would lead to more high-income individuals locating in central jurisdictions, hence enduring shorter commutes.

 ###  _How Fiscally Autonomous Are Local Governments?
 An Empirical Test_